 It’s not a sign of a great manager, much less a leader, who measures the productivity of their workforce by how late they stay behind in the evening or how early they arrive in the morning.
 So if they have taken up residency outside their role, you have a severe problem.

-Know what the problem is but are unsure about your options.
-You need someone with whom to have that honest conversation and work out a plan.
-Humming session is easy to book at a time that suits you and there is no long-term obligation.
+You know the problem, but you are unsure of the best way to handle it.
+You need someone to converse honestly and work out a plan with.
+The Spring Dust Off is easy to book at a time that suits you, and there’s no long-term obligation.

 HouseRules to Eliminate a Toxic Workplace